chinapedia/wikipedia.abstract.en/Page/Ribosome.md

 Ribosomes are classified as being either "free" or "membrane-bound".

-Protein_translation.gif.]]
+.]]
 Free and membrane-bound ribosomes differ only in their spatial distribution; they are identical in structure.
 Whether the ribosome exists in a free or membrane-bound state depends on the presence of an ER-targeting signal sequence on the protein being synthesized, so an individual ribosome might be membrane-bound when it is making one protein, but free in the cytosol when it makes another protein.

 Ribosomes are sometimes referred to as organelles, but the use of the term _organelle_ is often restricted to describing sub-cellular components that include a phospholipid membrane, which ribosomes, being entirely particulate, do not.
 For this reason, ribosomes may sometimes be described as "non-membranous organelles".